Skip to content

 Are "Nuevo Sol" notes and coins still valid?

 The designation "Nuevo Sol" dates from before the name change.
-Their validity as legal tender was maintained because their value has not changed.
+Its validity as a means of payment remained because the value has not changed.

 Very low usage led to these coins being withdrawn from circulation.